VoxSecuritatis/VoxSecuritatis/README.md

 ## Objective

-My journey in information technology has led me to develop a passion for cybersecurity, and I am now eager to continue being a leader through mentoring younger technicians and providing exceptional service to my employer.
+My journey in information technology has led me to develop a passion for cybersecurity, and I am now eager to continue being a leader through mentoring and providing exceptional consultation to my employer.

 ## Skills